Projects and Environments

 - Prevent your staging services from inadvertently using a production-specific credential (or vice versa).

-- Designate an environment as protected so that only your team’s admins can make potentially destructive changes to its resources.
+- Designate an environment as protected so that only your workspace’s admins can make potentially destructive changes to its resources.

 - Block private network traffic from entering or exiting a specific environment.